-

 The Full Swing of Summer

 Summer has settled in, and everything on the farm is finding its stride.
-The harvests are picking up, the heat is building, and we’re entering the part of the season where tending, gathering, and putting food up becomes a daily rhythm.
-It’s the steady work that carries us through midsummer.
+The harvests are picking up, the heat is building, and we’re entering the part of the season where tending, gathering, and putting… Read the Essay

 -